PULL UP BARS

-Looking to take your health to the next level?
+Looking to take your health to the next level and drop a few pounds?
 Are you sick of weak back muscles holding you back?
-Does the idea of having to drive to a gym and pay for a membership cause you unnecessary anxiety?
+Does the idea of having to drive to a gym and pay for a membership just for a workout cause you unnecessary anxiety?

 If so, a pull up bar might be the answer to your problems.

-A pull up bar is a suspended horizontal rod that you can use to do pull ups and similar body weight exercises.
+A pull up bar is a suspended horizontal rod that you can use to do pull ups and similar body weight workout.
 They are often installed in doorways, entryways, and hallways, but they can also be part of a free-standing piece of equipment or stick out from a wall.
-Typically, a pull up bar is high enough off of the floor so that the user must jump or at least stand on tip-toe to reach it.
+Any structure that is fragile, such as glass, would be avoided for installation.
+Typically, it must be high enough off of the floor so that the user must jump or at least stand on tip-toe to reach it.
+It is great for developing one’s strength in strength training, weight training (with barbells, for example) and body weight lifting.

 Types of Pull Up Bars

-As the name implies, pull up bars are typically rod-like in appearance.
+As the name implies, a pull up bar is typically rod-like in appearance.
 They can be separated into types based on how they are installed.

-- Door Frame Mount: These pull up bars have a base that hangs off of a door frame.
+Door Frame Mount: These have a base that hangs off of a door frame.
 The hanging part curves underneath the frame, and the bar itself is suspended above the doorway.
+Doors can either be shut or open for this to be used.

-- Horizontal Mount: These pull up bars attach to the opposite sides of a door frame, entryway, or hallway.
+Horizontal Mount: These attach to the opposite sides of a door frame, entryway, or hallway, with grips in the center, sometimes in foam material.
+Doors may need to be open for this to be used.

-- Wall Mount: If you do not have a convenient entryway or door frame, a wall-mounted pull up bar is attached to two rods, much like a door-frame mount.
+Wall Mount: If you do not have a convenient entryway or door frame, a wall-mounted pull up bar is attached to two rods, much like a door-frame mount.
 The two rods, however, curve straight up and attach to a wall.
-The resulting pull up bar then sticks out from the wall.
+It then sticks out from the wall.
 These mounts are great because they can be used both inside and outside.

-- Ceiling Mount: Alternatively, you can mount a pull up bar to the ceiling.
+Ceiling Mount: Alternatively, you can mount a pull up bar to the ceiling to avoid the fuss of doors altogether.
 Typically, these bars have two rods or chains that extend from the bar to the ceiling for a secure hold.
-Ceiling mount pull up bars may be more likely to swing than other types of pull up bars.
+These may be more likely to swing than other types.

-- Free Standing: Free standing pull up bars are attached to a frame that sits on the floor.
+Free Standing: Free standing pull up bars are attached to a frame that sits on the floor and may require the user to jump first in order to reach.
 They can somewhat resemble an empty drying rack for clothes.

 There is a lot of variation in pull up bars on the market today.
 Some important things to consider before you buy include:

 Some pull up bars can be put up and taken down quickly without fancy tools and hardware.
-These are perfect for people who travel a lot and want to take their pull up bar along.
+These are perfect for people who travel a lot and want to take their pull up bar along to maintain their workout regime, to maintain strength for strength training, weight training, their health or keep the pounds off.
 They are also nice for people who rent and cannot put up more permanent fixtures.

 The two most common types of portable pull up bars are free standing and horizontal mounted.
 Free standing portable pull up bars are good for people who keep their pull up bar in the home while horizontal mounted portable pull up bars are better for those who are on the go.